Grosset & Dunlap: History

 Grosset & Dunlap published the Burgess books as hardcovers with dust jackets from 1949 to 1957, then as pink hardcovers without dust jackets from about 1962 into the 1970s.
 They issued them with library bindings in 1977.
 In most cases, the latest date printed anywhere in the book was from the early 1940s, so the Grosset & Dunlap editions are today often mistaken for being older than they are.
 In the 1980s, Little, Brown, owned by Penguin, canceled their permission for Grosset & Dunlap to publish the Burgess books.
 For most of the titles, the Harrison Cady illustrations commissioned by Grosset & Dunlap have never been published since then.
 An exception is the 2000 Dover edition of The Adventures of Paddy the Beaver, which has all of them (the illustrations in most of the Dover editions are not the Grosset & Dunlap commissions).

 In 1963 Grosset & Dunlap published Babies, written and illustrated by Gyo Fujikawa, which was one of the earliest children's books to use multiracial characters.

-In 1968, Grosset & Dunlap was acquired by conglomerate National General, run by Gene Klein.
+In 1968, Grosset & Dunlap was acquired by conglomerate National General Corporation, run by Gene Klein.
 National General was acquired by American Financial Group in 1973.

-In the 1970s and 1980s, the company's Charter Books (also known as Ace Charter) imprint published mystery fiction, most notably the Leslie Charteris series, The Saint.
+In the 1970s and 1980s, the company's Charter Books (also known as Ace Charter) imprint published mystery fiction, most notably the Leslie Charteris series The Saint.

 In 1974, film and television company Filmways bought the company from American Financial Group (Bantam was sold separately).
 During this time, Grosset & Dunlap acquired a new paperback publisher, Ace Books.
 Filmways sold Grosset & Dunlap to G. P. Putnam's Sons when Orion Pictures acquired Filmways in 1982.

 In 1978, the company drew a great deal of attention with its publication of RN: The Memoirs of Richard Nixon.
 The preparation of the book was alluded to briefly in the 2008 Oscar-nominated film Frost/Nixon, which chronicled and dramatized a series of interviews with the ex-president conducted by British television personality David Frost.
 Shortly after the aforementioned interviews aired to great publicity, the copy editor whom Grosset & Dunlap sent to San Clemente to work on the book with Nixon's staff was named as David Frost.

 Grosset & Dunlap also published a series of literary classics which they called the Illustrated Junior Library.
 This series, published with colorful illustrations, included such titles as Heidi, an expurgated edition of Gulliver's Travels, Swiss Family Robinson, The Boy's King Arthur (published under the title King Arthur and his Knights of the Round Table), and The Wonderful Wizard of Oz (a 1956 reprinting of the 1944 edition with new illustrations by Evelyn Copelman, and published under the title The Wizard of Oz).

-Putnam merged with Penguin Group in 1996 In 2013, Penguin merged with Bertelsmann's Random House, forming Penguin Random House.
+Putnam merged with Penguin Group in 1996.
+In 2013, Penguin merged with Bertelsmann's Random House, forming Penguin Random House.

 Today, Grosset & Dunlap's new juvenile series include Dish, Camp Confidential, Flirt, Katie Kazoo, Dragon Slayers' Academy, and Henry Winkler and Lin Oliver's Hank Zipzer series.